wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 The predefined template for a custom HTML email target or a custom Slack target automatically includes the `imageLinks` variable for producing a [chart image](alerts_notifications.html#chart-images-in-alert-notifications) in alert notifications.
 However, if you created a custom email alert target or a custom Slack alert target before 2018-26.x, you must explicitly update the alert target's template to include a chart image in the alert notifications.

-{% include note.html content="You do not need to update pre-existing custom alert targets of type PagerDuty.
+{% include note.html content="You do not need to update existing custom alert targets of type PagerDuty.
 All PagerDuty notifications sent in 2018-26.x or later will include chart images." %}

-### Update a Pre-Existing Custom Email Alert Target
+### Update an Existing Custom Email Alert Target

 To update a custom email alert target that was created before 2018-26.x: